Flashrex/alt-Voice/README.md

 # alt:Roleplay Voice

+This Resource is not affiliated with alt:V Team!

 ## Description

 alt:Voice is a custom voice API written in C# that utilizes the built in VoiceChat from the alt:V C# API.